jmcatamora21/ai-explainer/README.md

 **AI Explainer** is a browser extension that lets users highlight any text on a webpage, right-click, and instantly get a clear, AI-generated explanation — turning the entire web into an interactive learning environment.

-It’s like having a built-in AI tutor wherever you browse.
-Whether you're reading technical documentation, research papers, or news articles, **AI Explainer** helps you understand complex content instantly without switching tabs or breaking your flow.
+Unlike simple text explainers, **AI Explainer** understands the *context of the website* and adapts its explanations accordingly.
+Whether you’re reading developer documentation, research papers, or news articles, it tailors the response to match the subject matter — delivering more accurate, relevant, and helpful answers.

 ---